tyboe2013/KisiwaDesertScript/README.md

 - [ ] Update Movements
 - [ ] Cleaner Scripting
 - [ ] More customization Options (Custom Sleep and Waiting Times and more)
+- [ ] Telegram message when the script stops (because of error or something)
 - [ ] you tell me what to add...

 ## Preparation and Requirements